tylergaw/chrisgeth.com/README.md

 If you add new images or fonts, you'll need to stop the watcher, run `gulp copy-static`, and then start the watcher back up.

 Cross your fingers and `rails s` then check [http://localhost:3000](http://localhost:3000)

+## Build and Deploy

+We're using Travis-CI to build the project and deploy it to Heroku.
+The build process is Gulp.
+It's main job is to compile Scss to CSS.
+We're using `gulp-rev` to append a unique revision number to name of all static asset files.
+There is an application helper `rev_manifest` to grab the correct number and append it to the files when they are linked to in the templates.
+This is for cache-busting purposes.

+Static assets are hosted on AWS S3.
+There are currently dev, staging, and production buckets.

+The last step of the deploy is to sync those assets with `rake asset_sync`.
+That happens when Travis as successfully deployed the project to Heroku.

+## DNS
+We're using AWS Route 53 for DNS.